Installing the CLI

 First, open your browser and navigate to CIQ portal.
 Make sure to select your organization that has access to Fuzzball in the lower part of the navigation pane on the left.
 (Or contact CIQ for access to this product.)

-Currently,.debpackages are stored under the “Fuzzball CLI RPMs” heading even though they are not RPMs.
+Currently,.debpackages are stored under a repository heading that mentions RPMs, even though they are not RPMs.

 At this point, you can download the deb package by clicking on it.
 Or you can generate a link